brefphp/bref/docs/environment/database-planetscale.md

 MYSQL_ATTR_SSL_CA=/opt/bref/ssl/cert.pem
 ```

-If you don't deploy `.env`, you can configure these variables in `serverless.yml`:
+If you don't deploy the `.env` file, you can configure the variables in `serverless.yml`:

 ```yaml
 provider: